 The Gift: Museum membership

 Why: There’s so much culture practically in our backyard.
-New Jersey has a number of well-regarded art museums, including the Montclair Art Museum, which emphasizes American and Native American art; the Morris Museum in Morristown, which features everything from local and national artists to rocks and minerals, and even mechanical musical instruments; the Newark Museum, which displays sculptures, textiles and other pieces from Africa, Asia, Latin America and other regions, and the WheatonArts and Cultural Center in Millville, which focuses on historical and contemporary glass pieces, as well as glass-blowing demonstrations and traditional folk arts.
+New Jersey has a number of well-regarded art museums, including the Montclair Art Museum, which emphasizes American and Native American art; then there’s the Morris Museum in Morristown, which features everything from local and national artists to rocks and minerals, and even mechanical musical instruments; meanwhile, the Newark Museum displays sculptures, textiles and other pieces from Africa, Asia, Latin America and other regions.
+The WheatonArts and Cultural Center in Millville focuses on historical and contemporary glass pieces, as well as glass-blowing demonstrations and traditional folk arts.
 Many museums host traveling exhibits in addition to their permanent collections.
 Membership includes admission plus fun extras like store discounts, invitation-only preview events and discounts at local restaurants.
 Two visits and your gift basically pays for itself, plus you’re supporting the local arts scene (plus it’s tax-deductible!).

 For the Kids

 The Gift: IRL entertainment